nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation.md

 #### Amazon S3

-Nuxeo Platform with Nuxeo Retention Management addon requires the usage of 2 Amazon buckets:
+In compliance mode, Nuxeo Platform with Nuxeo Retention Management addon requires the usage of 2 Amazon buckets:

 - A standard S3 bucket as for any other standard Nuxeo instance: this bucket is used to store the standard documents.
 You can refer to [Amazon S3 Online Storage]({{page version='' space='nxdoc' page='amazon-s3-online-storage'}}) documentation to configure this bucket.